daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

     - Primavera (Type: Data source, Primavera)
     - AlbumMBid (Type: Primitive, Text)

-3. Still on commitment "*GoodsPurchaseRequest*", edit attributes _resource and _provider and set attribute Primavera as the Data Source
+3. Still on commitment "*GoodsPurchaseRequest*", edit attributes *"_resource"* and *"_provider"* and set attribute Primavera as the Data Source

 4. Through the left side menu, create a new Document by accessing the option ***Documents / Add new***.
 Set its Name as "*PurchaseOrder*".
 Before saving, check option *"Uses a custom data source?"*, and select *"Primavera"* as Data Source.